nileshsawant/nrel-hpc-job-generator/README.md

 A comprehensive solution for generating Slurm batch scripts for NREL High Performance Computing systems, specifically designed for the Kestrel supercomputer.

+1. Download `standalone.html` from this repository
+2. Open the file in any web browser (Chrome, Firefox, Safari)
+3. Generate job scripts entirely offline - no external servers needed!
+4. **Benefits:** Works offline, no data transmission

 ## 🎯 Multiple Access Methods

 - **🌐 Web Interface**: User-friendly browser-based generator